-Judy is Faculty Director of Masters Programmes, responsible for developing and quality assuring the Faculty's Masters Portfolio.
-She is an experienced tutor, supervisor and examiner on a range of Masters programmes and pathways and for EdD and PhD.
+Judy is Faculty Head of Postgraduate Taught and Research Programmes, with responsibility for developing and quality assuring the Faculty's Postgraduate Portfolio.
+She is an experienced tutor, supervisor and internal and external examiner on a range of Masters courses and routes and for EdD and PhD.
 Her background is in school-based teacher-led development including action research-based approaches.
 She chairs the Faculty of Education Ethics Panel.

-Judy's main academic interests are in the field of professional identity, teacher agency, leadership and action research for school improvement, professional learning and organisational change.
+Judy's main academic interests are in the field of teacher agency, professional identity, leadership and action research for school improvement, postgraduate pedagogy, professional learning and organisational change.
 She has experience in using and supporting qualitative and creative methodologies, particularly within school settings, for research and professional development.
-At the heart of this is improvement of learning and teaching through participative and dialogic approaches.
-Key to this is the individual and collaborative agency of teachers, students and other members of school communities.
+At the heart of this is improvement of learning and teaching through participative, inclusive dialogic approaches, led through the individual and collaborative agency of teachers, students and other members of school communities.

-Judy is involved in a variety of quality assurance and programme development work for the university including validation panels, partner events, consultations and 'task and finish' groups.
+Judy is involved in a variety of quality assurance and course development work for the university.
+She holds a Senior Fellowship with the Higher Education Academy.

 Research and knowledge exchange

 Judy's doctoral research was entitled 'Portraits of teachers in landscapes of change: exploring the role of teachers in school improvement'.
 The thesis explored teacher professionalism, identity and agency in school improvement using a portraiture methodology.
-This is the basis for her most recent book 'Teacher Agency, Professional Development and School Improvement' (2018, Routledge).
-Current publications focus on introducing frameworks that promote an agentic perspective for professional and organisational development, and in using narrative and visual methodologies within school improvement processes and exploring the risks and rewards of creative postgraduate pedagogies.
+This is the basis for her most recent book 'Teacher Agency, Professional Development and School Improvement' (2020, Routledge).
+Current publications focus on introducing frameworks that promote an agentic perspective for professional and organisational development, using narrative and visual methodologies within school improvement processes and exploring the risks and rewards of creative postgraduate pedagogies.
 These themes underpin her teaching of postgraduate students and contributions to initial teacher education.
 In challenging times for education and society, Judy is interested in the ways in which human sustainability and agency can be nurtured through enhancing the agentic dimensions of learning and leadership.

 Teaching and subject expertise

-She has previously worked with the National College for School Leadership's Networked Learning Communities programme, Creative Partnerships with the Arts Council (Hastings and East Sussex) and the TDA's Best Practice Research Scholarships scheme (nationally and locally).
-Recently she has been involved in leading the Quality Assurance aspect of a three year Faculty of Education Erasmus+ project, 'Raising the Quality of Teacher Education in Palestine: Technology Enhanced Learning, Teaching and Assessment' and in 2016 spent 10 days in The Philippines which included a keynote address at a national teacher education conference and seminars and workshops with teachers, consultants and the national Department for Education.
+From 2013-18, Judy led the Quality Assurance and Evaluation work package for an Erasmus+ project, 'Raising the Quality of Teacher Education in Palestine: Technology Enhanced Learning, Teaching and Assessment'.
+In 2016 she spent 10 days in The Philippines, providing a keynote address at a national teacher education conference on teacher agency and leading seminars and workshops with teachers, consultants and the Department for Education.

 In addition to a wide range of experience in Master's and Doctoral teaching and assessment, including supervision, external examining and evaluation, Judy has experience of partnership working locally, nationally and internationally, particularly to build capacity for teacher-led research and development.
-Recent projects have included action research for school improvement with primary schools in Kent and Essex.

-She gave a paper at a symposium for a symposium within the Practitioner Research Special Interest Group at the British Educational Research Association conference, 2011 (London Institute of Education) and presented an individual paper on her doctoral thesis at BERA in 2012.
 In May 2014 her contribution to the TEAN (Teacher Education Advancement Network) conference, with Dr. Hazel Bryan, was entitled 'More than Providers' and focuses on how universities can and should position themselves within the changing political landscape.
-In 2016 she gave a keynote address on Teacher Agency, Professional Development and School Imrpovement at a teacher education conference in The Philippines and led workshops and seminars supproting teacher-led reform for teachers, consultants and policymakers.
+In 2016 she gave a keynote address on Teacher Agency, Professional Development and School Improvement at a teacher education conference in The Philippines and led workshops and seminars supporting teacher-led reform for teachers, consultants and policymakers.
 A 2019 paper to the International Professional Development Association was concerned with the risks and rewards of postgraduate pedagogy and challenged the restrictions of the academy on teaching, learning and assessment.

 Publications and research outputs

-Durrant, J (2018 forthcoming) Teacher Agency, Professional Development and School Improvement.
+Durrant, J (2020) Teacher Agency, Professional Development and School Improvement.
 London: Routledge.

 Durrant, J. (2014) ‘Children See Differently from Us.’
 An agentic perspective as the foundation for school improvement Professional Development Today.
 16 (2).